rn1hd/rn1hd/README.md

 [Back to Top (Behavioral Questions)](https://github.com/rn1hd#behavioral-questions)

 - I would list down all tasks that were assigned to me and sort them **by priority** based on the details of the project and how urgent a task is.
-It is always best to be honest with them right away about my limitations while discussing alternative plans for a specific task to carry on using my current capabilities in a dynamic situation.
+It is always best to be honest with them right away about some obstacles encountered while discussing contigency plans for a specific task to carry on.

 ### **More Questions About Me**